 Of course, you never know when one of my whims could strike?

 You could swing by next time, and I’ll be feeling sun-kissed and aqua.
 I don’t know if I can go all Summer without any.
 Maybe after the Fourth Of July?
 After all, a little aqua never hurt anyone.

 Thanks so very much for joining me today!!
 I hope you like my latest project.
 I had a lot of fun making my picture ledge shelves.
-I think they are going to be a lot of fun to decorate!
-Having the proper tools makes all the difference and I was happy I got the chance to take the new Black + Decker drill for a spin!!
-Now, you get to have the chance to win one of your own.
-PLUS, a Black + Decker SAW as well!!
-Good Luck!!
-Sorry for all the !!!!!!.
-Sometimes I can’t help it.
+I think they are going to be a lot of fun to decorate, and if you whip some up, I sure would love to see them!!

-I’m going to go eat my berries now… 🙂 xo Shannon
+I’m going to go eat my berries now… ðŸ™‚ xo Shannon